perryOnCrack/perryoncrack.github.io/apps/rez.md

 - New Features:
     - Newly installed apps are now identifiable in the app list & searchable with the word `New!`.
         - The newly installed status will last 48 hours for each new app.
-    - Double tap to sleep.
-        - Available to device with Android 9 & later version.
+    - Double tap to sleep (available to Android 9 & later devices.)

 - Changes:
     - Docked apps no longer being suggested in the app suggestions.
         - You can revert this behavior in the settings.
     - Setting page reorganized and unified wordings.

+- Bug Fixes:
+    - Incorrect button icon size & color on notification cards.

 ### Version 1.9-fix2 (2024-01-21)

 - Bug Fixes:
     - Fixed an issue where toggling work apps can crash the launcher.